TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 46/Jeremiah 46.13.md

 ---

-The word that Jehovah spake to Jeremiah the prophet, how that Nebuchadrezzar king of Babylon should come and smite the land of Egypt.
+The word that Yahweh spoke to Jeremiah the prophet, how that Nebuchadnezzar king of Babylon should come and strike the land of Egypt.